imgokulraj/lukogbook/README.md

   * then run the python file : app.py <br/>
 <br/>
 Here are some screenshots of the project . <br/>
+Screenshots may not be clear.
+Either Download the image or you can view the screenshots in the screenshots folder
 <br/>
 Login Page : <br/>
 <br/>